-Lube points 1 and 2, shown in the Lubrication Chart (Table 4.1), may require removal of the indicated drain plugs and collecting/measuring the amount of SHC624 drain oil using measuring cup.
-The specified amount of oil must be added to the gear motor/housing (after installing the drain plug) via the fill/vent plug opening using supplied funnel.
-Addition of the oil requires use of an appropriate filling utensil.
-Use of a modified level stick will not correctly gauge the appropriate amount of oil in the gear housings.
+Lube points 2, 3, 7, & 8, as shown in the Lubrication Chart (see Table 4-1 and Figure 4-1 through Figure 4-2), may require removal of the indicated drain plugs and, by using a measuring cup, collection and measurement of the amount of SHC624 oil that drains out.
+The specified amount of oil must be added to the gear motor/housing (after the drain plug has been reinstalled), using a supplied funnel to pour new oil into the fill/vent plug opening.
+The addition of oil requires the use of an appropriate filling utensil.
+Use of a modified level stick will NOT correctly gauge the appropriate amount of oil that is present in the gear housings.